-Windows 10 caches fonts to load them faster, and if the font isn’t displayed correctly, the cache may be corrupted.
+Windows 10 caches fonts to load faster and the cache may be corrupted if the font isn’t displayed correctly.

 In this case, you will need to clear the font cache and keep in mind that after the cache is cleared, Windows 10 rebuilds it after you restart.

 Let’s look at the steps.